Azure/Vision-AI-DevKit-Pages/docs/_docs/06-Deploy_model_VS_Code.md

 ## Deploy a Model Container Image to a Vision AI Dev Kit device in Visual Studio Code

 1. Download the latest Visual Studio Code sample from the [GitHub repository](https://github.com/Microsoft/vision-ai-developer-kit/tree/master/sample-solutions/sample-solution-1).

+2. Launch Visual Studio Code, and select [File > Open Folder…] command to open “VisionSample” directory as workspace root.

+3. Use [Python: Select Interpreter] command in the command palette box or click the current “Python interpreter” option on the bottom line to set "python.pythonPath" in .vscode\settings.json.

+4. Install Azure ML SDK and required packages (Skip this step if you already did step 4 of previous section) Close VS Code and launch VS Code again by “Run as administrator”.
+Select [Terminal > New Terminal] command to open a terminal window, change directory to “VisionSample\MachineLearning\scripts”, and execute the following commands to install required Python packages: pip install msgpack==0.6.1 pip install --ignore-installed PyYAML==4.2b1 pip install --upgrade -r requirements.txt
+Note: The above installation steps works for the latest Azure Machine Learning SDK version v1.0.8 and install Python 3.6.5 by Anaconda with Python version 3.6.5 link.
+If the version of AML SDK, Python, or other packages will be changed in the future, you might have to install or upgrade packages manually.

+5. Open “00-aml-configuration.py” under “VisionSample\MachineLearning\scripts” folder and replace the following 3 fake settings to your Azure Machine Learning Service Workspace settings:

+6. Click [Run Cell] or [Run All Cells] link on the top line of the cell.
+It will create a new workspace if it doesn’t exist and write a “config.json” file under “VisionSample\aml_config” folder.

+7. Open “01-convert-model-containerize.py” under “VisionSample\MachineLearning\scripts” folder and click [Run Cell] or [Run All Cells] link to register model, convert model, create container image, and write settings related to the container image to “.env” file under “VisionSample\EdgeSolution” folder.
+Note: This .py script will import “current_config.py” under “VisionSample\MachineLearning\scripts\model_configs” folder to process the model specified in “current_config.py”.
+So, it can be reused to process different model by changing current_config.py’s content.
+The initial content in current_config.py is for the pre-trained model “imagenet_2_frozen.pb” under “VisionSample\MachineLearning\models\mobilenet-imagenet\orig” folder.

+8. Right click “deployment.template.json” file under “VisionSample\EdgeSolution” folder and select [Generate IoT Edge Deployment Manifest] command to create a new “deployment.json” file under “VisionSample\EdgeSolution\config” folder.

+9. Click [Explorer] icon, click […] at [AZURE IOT HUB DEVICES] section right side, and select [Select IoT Hub] command to select an IoT Hub.
+10. Expand [AZURE IOT HUB DEVICES] section, right-click an IoT edge device, select [Create Development for Single Device] command, select “deployment.json” file under “VisionSample\EdgeSolution\config” folder, and click [Select Edge Deployment Manifest] button to deploy the container image to the IoT edge device.

+11. Configure device as IoT Edge device using the connection string for Iot Edge device used in step 10 above to deployment the manifest.

+12. Monitor the deployment status for the AI Vision Kit device by using platform tools commands: [adb shell], [docker ps] and [docker logs edgeAgent] commands.

+13. Check object detection results:
+(mobilenet-imagenet model can detect 1000 object classes listed in the "VisionSample\MachineLearning\models\mobilenet-imagenet\orig\output_labels.txt")
+•	Use platform tools commands [adb shell > iotedge logs <module name>]  (e.g. “iotedge logs VisionSampleImagenet”) to check module image outputs:

+If the device is connected to external screen through HDMI, you should be able to see detection on screen as below:

+•	Select [AZURE IOT HUB DEVICES > … > Select IoT Hub] command and [AZURE IOT HUB DEVICES > … > Start Monitoring D2C Message] command to monitor the messages sent from AI Vision Kit device to Azure IoT Hub:

+Retraining the Machine learning models:

+14. Open “02-mobilenet-transfer-learning-cloud.py” and click [Run Cell] or [Run All Cells] link to retrain a new mobilenet model on cloud by “soda_cans” data under “VisionSample\MachineLearning\data\soda_cans” folder.

+15. After [Run All Cells] execution finished, it will write a “va-snpe-engine-library_config.json” config file to its new model folder, write its model config file to “VisionSample\MachineLearning\scripts\model_configs” and overwrite “current_config.py”.

+16. Repeat step 7 and 8 to open and execute “01-convert-model-containerize.py” and use the new generated “deployment.json” to deploy the new model image “retrained_graph.pb” under “VisionSample\MachineLearning\models\mobilenet-retrain-cloud\outputs” folder.
+17. Open “03-mobilenet-transfer-learning-local.py” and click [Run Cell] or [Run All Cells] link to retrain a new mobilenet model on a local machine by “soda_cans” data under “VisionSample\MachineLearning\data\soda_cans” folder.
+It will write a “va-snpe-engine-library_config.json” config file to its new model folder, write its model config file to “VisionSample\MachineLearning\scripts\model_configs” and overwrite “current_config.py”.

+18. Repeat step 7 and 8 to open and execute “01-convert-model-containerize.py” and use the new generated “deployment.json” to deploy the new model image “retrained_graph_local.pb” under “VisionSample\MachineLearning\models\mobilenet-retrain-local” folder.